Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 WooCommerce gives you a lot of ways to with payments.
 It offers its own official WooCommerce Payments service that’s powered by Stripe.
 However, this is only available to US-based eCommerce store owners at present.

-Additionally, WooCommerce also allows you to integrate with hundreds of additional payment gateways using WooCommerce plugins.
+Additionally, WooCommerce also allows you to integrate payment gateways using WooCommerce plugins.
 You’ll quickly find official integration plugins for big brands such as Authorize.net, Stripe, and PayPal.
 At the same time, lots of third-party extensions for smaller payment gateways, including local providers, are also available.

 In addition to debit and credit card payments, WooCommerce also makes it easy to accept alternative payment options, such as cryptocurrency, cash on delivery, checks, and much more.